Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Conclusion and Outlook

 \subsection{Conclusion}

 Within this work, a large deformation, chemo-elasto-plastic model to predict the diffusion-deformation behavior of aSi anode particles within Li-Ion batteries is presented.
 The used plasticity model is in close analogy to the model presented in \cite{di-leo2015diffusion-deformation}.
-As an extension, we specify our theory for both rate-dependent and rate-independent plastic deformations, see~\cref{subsec:plasticity}, and compare numerical results of both theories.
-The chemical model relies on \cite{schoof2023simulation}, where an experimental OCV curve is used to model the chemical contribution to the Helmholtz free energy.
-The derived model is implemented in an efficient finite element scheme, first presented in~\cite{castelli2021efficient}, relying on space and time adaptive algorithms and parallelization \cite{schoof2022parallelization}.
+As an extension, we specify our theory for both rate-dependent and rate-independent plastic deformations, see~\cref{subsec:plasticity}, and compare numerical results of both theories after multiple charging and discharging cycles.
+The chemical model relies on \cite{schoof2023simulation}, where a measured experimental OCV curve is used to model the chemical contribution to the Helmholtz free energy.
+The derived model is implemented in an efficient finite element scheme, first presented in~\cite{castelli2021efficient}, relying on space and time adaptive algorithms and parallelization \cite{schoof2022parallelization} as well as modern numerical techniques like AD.

-For both plastic models, a return mapping algorithm \cite{simo1986return} is used in the context of static condensation, allowing the evaluation of the plastic deformations at the finite element integration point level instead of treating them as additional degrees of freedom.
-We present in~\cref{subsubsec:weak_formulation} a projection onto the set of admissible stresses inspired by~\cite{frohne2016efficient}, which can be given explicitly in the case of the rate-independent model with linear hardening, whereas in the viscoplastic case the projector is implicit, due to the non-linearity introduced by the flow rule.
+For both plastic models, a return mapping algorithm \cite{simo1986return} is used in the context of static condensation, allowing the evaluation of the plastic deformations at the finite element integration point level instead of treating them as additional degrees of freedom~\cite{kolzenberg2022chemo-mechanical}.
+We present in~\cref{subsubsec:weak_formulation} a projection onto the set of admissible stresses inspired by~\cite{frohne2016efficient}, which can be given explicitly in the case of the rate-independent model with linear hardening, whereas in the viscoplastic case the projector is implicit, due to the non-linearity introduced by the evolution of the equivalent plastic strains.
 The linearization of these projectors, necessary for computing Newton updates in the nonlinear solution scheme, is approximated in~\cref{subsubsec:adaptive_algorithm} inspired by~\cite{di-leo2015diffusion-deformation}.
-In addition we apply AD techniques to circumvent the necessity of tedious analytic computations and assembling operations and compare the numeric performance of both approaches.
+In addition, we apply AD techniques to circumvent the necessity of tedious analytic computations and assembling operations and compare the numeric performance of both approaches.
 We incorporate our DAE system into an existing efficient space and time adaptive solver, presented in~\cref{sec:numerics}.

 The numerical results in~\cref{subsec:numerical_results} for a given set of parameters show a heterogeneous concentration distribution within the particle, when plastic models are considered.
 We attribute this to lower stresses inside the particle, which in turn affect the mobility of Li atoms and lead to a pile up at the particle's surface.
 In our studies, plastic deformations are limited to the outer parts of the particle and result in an eigenstrain that leads to tensile stresses at the particle surface during charging, which is not observed in the elastic model.
 Both the concentration pile up and the plastic deformation can be mitigated by decreasing the particle size and or decreasing the charging rate.